Senuth-Per/NewsArticleRecommendationSystemOOD/README.md

 ## 🚀 Features

-- User Registration & Authentication: A secure sign-up and login system to personalize the user experience.
+- User Registration & Authentication
+  A secure sign-up and login system to personalize the user experience.

+- Article Fetching
-- Article Fetching: Dynamically retrieves the latest news articles for users to browse and rate.
+  Dynamically retrieves the latest news articles for users to browse and rate.

-- Rating & Feedback Submission: Users can rate articles (1-5 stars) and provide feedback to help improve future recommendations.
+- Rating & Feedback Submission
+  Users can rate articles (1-5 stars) and provide feedback to help improve future recommendations.

+- Recommendation Engine
-- Recommendation Engine: Prioritizes and suggests articles based on relevance, user interests, and keyword analysis.
+  Prioritizes and suggests articles based on relevance, user interests, and keyword analysis.

+- Real-time Personalization
-- Real-time Personalization: Captures user interactions on-the-fly to continuously improve the accuracy of recommendations.
+  Captures user interactions on-the-fly to continuously improve the accuracy of recommendations.

+- Keyword Extraction
-- Keyword Extraction: Automatically identifies key topics from articles and user feedback to fine-tune preferences.
+  Automatically identifies key topics from articles and user feedback to fine-tune preferences.

 ## 🛠️ Technologies Used